jnozzi/cocoadev.com/SiteContent/General/StringByAppendingStringQuestion.markdown

 ----

-Just to clarify what's going on in the <code>[@"Hello " stringByAppendingString:[nameField stringValue]]</code> example above, the @"Hello" is an [[ObjectiveC]] convenience that creates an [[NSString]] object that contains the string "Hello" and sends a stringByAppendingString message to it.
-Otherwise you'd be stuck using [[[NSString]] stringWithCstring] or stringWithFormat all the time to create strings.
+Just to clarify what's going on in the     [@"Hello " stringByAppendingString:[nameField stringValue]] example above, the @"Hello" is an General/ObjectiveC convenience that creates an General/NSString object that contains the string "Hello" and sends a stringByAppendingString message to it.
+Otherwise you'd be stuck using General/[NSString stringWithCstring] or stringWithFormat all the time to create strings.
 I know when I was a newbie it took me awhile to understand that the @"" notation could be used this way.

 ----

 I wouldn't call it so much a "convenience" but a compiler aide.
 It is actually a truly constant string.
-That is, if Foo.m uses the string @"foo" and let's say [[FunkyFod]].m uses @"foo", both @"foo" strings point to the exact same object.
+That is, if Foo.m uses the string @"foo" and let's say General/FunkyFod.m uses @"foo", both @"foo" strings point to the exact same object.

 ----

-'''Example with URL strings'''
+**Example with URL strings**

 How do I arrange it so openURL opens a URL using a default value plus a user defined value?
 For example:

-[[[[NSWorkspace]] sharedWorkspace] openURL:[NSURL [[URLWithString]]:[userInput stringValue]]];
+General/[[NSWorkspace sharedWorkspace] openURL:[NSURL General/URLWithString:[userInput stringValue]]];

 In "userInput stringValue" I want to have part of an URL (like http://www.mywebsite.com/) and, added to that, the user input (like his name) so the web browser would open http://www.mywebsite.com/John .